neehanayak/ReadBuddy/README.md

 ## Contributing

 Ideas, issues, and pull requests are welcome.
 The goal is to keep this tool simple, fast, and genuinely useful for students.

+---

+> Made with ❤️ to help students read research papers more effectively